BerkPeksen/MidtermApi/README.md

 # Design
 ## Assumptions
-Each student has a unique student number (StudentNo).
+Each student has a unique student number and ID (StudentNo, ID).

 The 'Term' field represents the academic term for which the tuition fee is applicable.